TassSinclair/trout-bout/README.md

 ### Assemble

 - Glue in the hexagonal inserts for the tiles.
-Make sure the triple-trout tiles are all the same colour.
-Same for the double-trout and single-trout tiles
+Ensure each type of tile is matched to one colour.
 - ... that's it!